 First the NI reference and reconstructed inter-coded sample values of the L-shape are collected and the sum terms (Figure 1) are accumulated.
-In a second step, if NI < sizeL, then the sum terms are completed with the collected reference and reconstructed inter-coded sample values, from 0 to NI until sizeL samples have been collected.
-Then it may happen that some reference and reconstructed inter-coded sample values are used several times.
+In a second step, if NI < sizeL, then the sum terms are completed with the collected reference and reconstructed inter-coded sample values, copied from 0 to NI until sizeL (Figure 3).
+Then it may happen that some reference and reconstructed inter-coded sample values are used several times but results are not biased with default LIC values.